 Tools Needed to Make Wood Signs

-Head over to the lumber area of the store and look for Pine.
+Head over to the lumbar area of the store and look for Pine.
 There will be many different widths and lengths to choose from and this is where it can get overwhelming.

 Simply measure the length you need, line up your board in the saw and slice it down.
 Easy peasy.